GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 ### Template
 * Select the PDF template that should be used to generated the document.
 The [global Default Template setting](global-settings.md#default-template) controls which template to use by default.
 * Gravity PDF comes with **four completely-free templates** for you to choose from.
-Upon changing your selection (using the drop down or selecting the Advanced button to get a more graphical overview) the *Template* tab will be updated (or removed if it has no options) to reflect the template-specific options.
+Upon changing your selection (using the drop down or selecting the Advanced button to get a more graphical overview), the *Template* tab will be updated (or removed if it has no options) to reflect the template-specific options.
 * Additional templates can be purchased from our [template shop](https://gravitypdf.com/template-shop/) and then installed through the [PDF Template Manager](pdf-template-manager.md).
 * Developers with HTML, CSS and a little PHP knowledge can also [create their own designs and layouts](../developers/start-customising.md).
 Alternatively, the Gravity PDF team offers [design and integration services](https://gravitypdf.com/integration-services/) for those looking for a custom solution – we can even integrate existing PDF documents.

 ### Notifications
 * This setting allows you to automatically attach the PDF to the selected notification(s).
-* The PDF [active state](managing-pdfs.md#active-toggle) and [*Conditional Logic*](#conditional-logic) determine if the PDF will be attached to the notification.
-If one or both of these tests fail no PDF will be attached.
+* The PDF [active state](managing-pdfs.md#activate--deactivate-pdfs) and [*Conditional Logic*](#conditional-logic) determine if the PDF will be attached to the notification.
+If one or both of these tests fail, no PDF will be attached.
 This setting **does not** affect the actual notification conditional logic (which determines if the notification should be sent).
 * [If Background Processing is enabled](global-settings.md#background-processing), during the form submission when it's determined a PDF should be attached to a notification, Gravity PDF will handle the PDF generation and notification sending as a background task.
 The major benefit is the end-user doesn't have to wait for these tasks to complete before seeing the form's Confirmation page.
 Resending notifications from your admin area will also be processed as a background task.
-* If there is semi-sensitive user information included in the PDF it's recommended you enable [*PDF Security*](#pdf-security) with a strong [*Password*](#password) (more than 10 characters, with a mix of symbols, numbers and upper and lower case).
+* If there is semi-sensitive user information included in the PDF, it's recommended you enable [*PDF Security*](#enable-pdf-security) with a strong [*Password*](#password) (more than 10 characters, with a mix of symbols, numbers and upper and lower case).
 Password-protected PDFs are encrypted using 128-bit AES.
-* If very sensitive user information is included in the PDF it is recommended you **do not** enable this feature as email can be insecure.
-Instead [use the `[gravitypdf]` shortcode over HTTPS](shortcodes.md) and enable [*PDF Security*](#pdf-security).
+* If very sensitive user information is included in the PDF, it is recommended you **do not** enable this feature as email can be insecure.
+Instead [use the `[gravitypdf]` shortcode over HTTPS](shortcodes.md) and enable [*PDF Security*](#enable-pdf-security).

 ### Conditional Logic
 * Conditional logic is a [powerful feature of Gravity Forms](https://www.gravityhelp.com/documentation/article/enable-conditional-logic/) allowing you to show or hide fields in your form based on a user's response.
 We've extended this behaviour to Gravity PDF, allowing you to enable or disable a PDF if a user responded a specific way.
-* If the conditional logic determines a PDF should be disabled it will not be generated for that entry.
+* If the conditional logic determines a PDF should be disabled, it will not be generated for that entry.
 The PDF will not be accessible through the `[gravitypdf]` shortcode and will not be attached to notifications.
 Site administrators won't even be able to access it from the admin area.

 ## Appearance Tab